artalar/reatom/README.md

 [The core package](https://www.reatom.dev/core) is included all this features and you may use it anywhere, from huge apps to even small libs, as the overhead only [2 KB](https://bundlejs.com/?q=%40reatom%2Fcore).
 Also, you could reuse our carefully written [helper tools](https://www.reatom.dev/packages/framework) to solve complex tasks in a couple lines of code.
 We trying to build stable and balanced ecosystem for perfect DX and predictable maintains even for years ahead.

-Do you React.js user?
-Check out [npm-react](https://www.reatom.dev/packages/npm-react) package!
+Do you use React.js?
+Check out [npm-react](/packages/npm-react) package!

 ## Simple example